yue/yue/docs/guides/js/getting_started.md

 ## Installing

-The V8 bindings of Yue exists as the `gui` npm module.
+The V8 bindings of Yue exists as the `gui` npm module, installing Yue in Node.js is as easy as:

-### Node.js

-Installing Yue in Node.js is as easy as:

 ```bash
 npm i gui